glotzerlab/rowan/paper/paper.md

 rotation formalisms, including full support for all Euler angle conventions, which is not found in other Python quaternion packages.

-This package arose due to the representation of anisotropic particle orientations in Monte Carlo simulations in the Glotzer Group at the University of Michigan.
+This package arose due to the need to represent anisotropic particle orientations in Monte Carlo simulations in the Glotzer Group at the University of Michigan.
 Unlike configurations of spherical particles, which can be described by their positions alone, configurations of anisotropic particles must also contain information on particle orientations and how they rotate over the course of the simulation.
-Our simulation software HOOMD-blue [@Anderson2008c,
-@Glaser2015f] uses quaternions to represent particle orientations, as do many of the packages we write for analyzing these simulations.
-Although some packages require C++ implementations, a large number are pure Python code bases, each containing independent implementations of quaternion operations with slightly different features and levels of generality.
-The resulting code fragmentation makes code maintenance much more challenging and fails to provide a standard implementation of quaternion operations for more ad hoc analysis tasks that arise in specific contexts. ``rowan`` addresses these needs by providing a unified, high-performance, easily utilized solution.
-The package was incorporated into the open-source plato [@plato] simulation visualization tool as well some internal packages that have not yet been open-sourced.
-Going forward, ``rowan`` will not only simplify the maintenance of many of our existing code bases, it will also facilitate code development involving quaternion operations going forward, both within and outside our group.
+Our simulation software HOOMD-blue [@Anderson2008c, @Glaser2015f] uses quaternions to represent particle orientations, as do many of the packages we write for analyzing these simulations.
+Although some packages require C++ implementations, a large number are pure Python code bases, and each of these originally contained independent implementations of quaternion operations with slightly different features and levels of generality.
+The resulting code fragmentation made code maintenance much more challenging and failed to provide a standard implementation of quaternion operations for more ad hoc analysis tasks that arise in specific contexts. ``rowan`` addressed these needs by providing a unified, high-performance, easily utilized solution.
+The package was incorporated into the open-source plato [@plato] simulation visualization tool as well as some internal packages that have not yet been open-sourced.
+Going forward, ``rowan`` will not only simplify the maintenance of our existing code bases, it will also facilitate future code development involving quaternion operations both within and outside our group.

 # Acknowledgements